pedrojrv/ML_Nuclear_Data/EXFOR/README.md

 - `institute_codes.csv` contains the experimental facilities codes used in EXFOR.
 - `mt_codes.csv` contains an alternative representation for the reaction channel.
 This is my experimental representation and its accuracy is in no way guaranteed.

+# Notebooks

+This directory contains two notebooks.
+The first one has the source code in jupyter notebook form for the EXFOR extraction utilities.
+This is my experimental playground.
+The second notebook goes through a tutorial on how all CSV files where created using NucML parsing utilities for each projectile.
+It is a great place to look for in case a new EXFOR dataset needs to be processed from new C4 files.